 According to Disability Rights UK, 83% of disabled people had 'walked away' from making a purchase, unable or unwilling to do so.
 The most important factor was inaccessible premises.
 Other important factors that discouraged disabled consumers from spending were poorly designed products and staff who were not disability confident, were rude or appeared prejudiced.

 Inclusive design is the responsibility of everyone who works in the built environment: planners, those who commission new buildings and places, access consultants, designers, architects, engineers, surveyors, property owners and facilities managers.
-Our Inclusive Environments CPD training programme will encourage the UK’s highly skilled professionals to continue leading the way in building the most accessible and inclusive country in the world.
+Our Inclusive Environments CPD training will encourage the UK’s highly skilled professionals to continue leading the way in building the most accessible and inclusive country in the world.

-The training programme will:
+The CPD will: